 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-The reason why more extended stay programs have higher rates of success is due to how addiction works and what occurs when someone ceases using drugs and alcohol.
-The truth is, somebody that recently abstains from alcohol and drugs isn't just dealing with the short-lived physical symptoms of withdrawal once they abruptly refrain from their drug or drugs of choice, there are a lot of additional circumstances in play including the addicted individual's emotional and psychological ties to drugs and alcohol which may be challenging to break.
-If you're an addict, it can begin to seem that alcohol and drugs are your only true friend.
-When followed by the physical problems at the beginning stages of abstinence and the inevitable emotional and psychological challenges that go hand and hand with giving drugs up, it will take some time to become acquainted with this new lifestyle albeit the obvious best choice.
+The reason why more extended stay facilities have higher rates of success is because of how addiction works as well as what occurs when someone ceases using drugs.
+You see, someone that recently abstains from drugs and alcohol isn't just dealing with the short-lived physical manifestations of withdrawal when they abruptly refrain from their drug or drugs of preference, there are plenty of variables in play such as the addicted individual's emotional and psychological ties to drugs and alcohol which is often hard to break.
+Once you're a drug addict, it could begin to seem like alcohol and drugs are your only true friend.
+So when followed by the physical challenges at the beginning stages of abstinence and the inevitable emotional and psychological challenges which go hand and hand with giving drugs up, it can take some time to become acquainted with this new lifestyle even though it is the obvious best choice.